GeorgeOprea1/quotes-generator/README.md

 ![Quote generetor interface image](./Quotes-generator.jpg)

-#### This exercise is part of the free code camp curriculum and has the purpose of learning how to make api calls.
+#### This exercise is part of the freeCodeCamp curriculum and has the purpose of learning how to make api calls.

 ## Features